 Room for improvement:

-- Very pricey and only works with the G5 infant car seat, which you have to buy separately
+- Very pricey and only works with the G5 infant car seat, which you have to buy separately.

-- Two-handed seat recline, compared with the Vista’s one-handed operation
+- Two-handed seat recline, compared with the Vista’s one-handed operation.

 Thanks to the G5’s patented SmartHub™ base, you can use a bassinet, infant seat, and the standard stroller seat with the stroller.
-The 3DRotation™ capability of the seat allows you to rotate the seat through 360 degrees or recline the seat in one smooth motion.
-So, your child can sit forward-facing, parent-facing, upright, or fully reclined, depending on his mood.
+The 3DRotation™ capability of the seat allows you to rotate the seat through 360 degrees or recline the seat in one smooth motion, so your child can sit forward-facing, parent-facing, upright, or fully reclined, depending on his mood.

 The seat is designed to keep your child cool on hot days with a ventilation system that uses the perforated seat shell, wicking fabric, and airflow channels.
-Furthermore, the five-point, adjustable harness, and buckle are made from high-quality materials that won’t let you down in an emergency.
+Furthermore, the five-point adjustable harness and buckle are made from high-quality materials that won’t let you down in an emergency.

 The G5 bassinet can be purchased separately and creates an extra sleeping space for your infant.
 Furthermore, the bassinet weighs 10 pounds and docks with the stroller base to create a super-chic pram.

 The telescopic settings on the stroller’s steering wheel can be easily adjusted to accommodate parents of different heights.

 The steering wheel’s faux leather cover ensures that you won’t lose your grip, even in wet weather or when your hands get sweaty on hot summer days.

-Wheels and ride quality
+Wheels and Ride Quality

 The Orbit G5 has EVA rubber wheels that are very durable and won’t let you down by picking up a puncture.
 Furthermore, the lightweight rubber composition of the tires ensures a smoother ride and better grip too.

 Thanks to Orbit’s patented new QuadShock™ Suspension system, the G5 is an incredibly smooth push.
-As a result, the previous wobbles that plagued the previous iterations of this high-tech kids’ vehicle are gone!
+As a result, the previous wobbles that plagued the earlier iterations of this high-tech kids’ vehicle are gone!
 The front swivel wheels are lockable so that the stroller stays straight on uneven ground, across the grass, or when negotiating gravel.

 Disappointingly, there’s no peek-a-boo window, which is a surprising omission, given the price of this stroller.